siudn/base-wars/README.md

 ----------------------------------------
 * Get hit by the asteroids three times, and you are lost in the space forever.

-**BE AWARE, IT IS NOT A NOLAN FILM WHERE YOU COME BACK HOME TO THE FUTURE.**
+**BEWARE, IT IS NOT A NOLAN FILM WHERE YOU COME BACK HOME TO THE FUTURE.**

-SNEAK PEAK:
+SNEAK PEEK:
 -----------------

 ![BASE-WARS](https://github.com/siudn/base-wars/assets/70178791/3dba69a9-a50a-43d4-8551-3265107cf2d4)

-###### If you are ready to get lost in the space download base-wars according to your system:
+###### If you are ready to get lost in space download base-wars according to your system:

 ###### **Instructions:**
 1. Click "Download" which will take you to a download page.